splynx/docs/files/en/online_backups/online_backups.md

 Online backups
 ==============

-You can additionally protect yourself from data loss by storing an additional backup in our cloud.
+An additional method to protect yourself from data loss is by storing an additional backup in our cloud.
 This is especially useful when hard disks break, and local copies become inaccessible.